 First, OpenStudio must be available.
 Web applications may wish to use the nrel/openstudio docker image.
 Alternatively, the OpenStudio installer can be executed on the web server - only the EnergyPlus and Command Line Interface (CLI) components are required.

-Finally the OpenStudio-ERI repo can be cloned, using the latest release.
+Then grab the latest OpenStudio-ERI release.

 7.2 Desktop Applications

 The OpenStudio-ERI workflow can also be packaged into a third-party software installer for distribution to desktop users.